Accession of Montenegro to the European Union: Schengen Visa liberalisation process

 On 1 January 2008, the visa facilitation and readmission agreements between Montenegro and the EU entered into force.
 Montenegro was added to the list of visa exempt nationals on 19 December 2009, allowing their citizens to enter the Schengen Area and Cyprus without a visa when traveling with biometric passports.
 The visa liberalisation process does not include travels to Ireland which, with the United Kingdom which left the EU during Montenegro's accession process, operate the Common Travel Area for visas outside of the Schengen Area.

 From October 2026 citizens of Montenegro will be required to register on the EU's ETIAS before entering the Schengen area.

+The government of Montenegro adopted information on 24 September 2026 on the need to terminate the agreements regulating the visa-free regime with Russia, Belarus, and Turkey, starting from 1 November 2026.
+As explained, Montenegro, in the process of joining the European Union, is required to fully align its visa policy with that of the EU, RTCG reports.
+On 23 July 2026, the government adopted amendments to the Regulation on the Visa Regime stipulating that, as of 1 November 2026, citizens of Russia, Belarus, and Turkey will need a visa to enter, transit through, and stay in Montenegro.